Cookbook

 If there is a particular recipe that signals the transition into Autumn and the harvest season for us, it has to include apples, despite the abundance of everything else.
 We like a rustic Dorset Apple Cake for the cinnamon that complements apples so well.
 It works really well as a warm pudding with hot custard for a real autumnal treat.

 I use a recipe from The BBC Good Food website.
 I heat the oven to 180°C or 160°C for a fan oven and butter and line a deep 20cm cake tin with baking parchment.
-Then I mix 225g of self-raising …
+Then I mix 225g of …

 Read more…